vseventer/leetcode/README.md

 # leetcode
-> Possible answers to a variety of [LeetCode](https://leetcode.com/) problems, written using JavaScript.
+> Possible answers to a variety of [LeetCode](https://leetcode.com/) problems, written in JavaScript.

 All answers in this repository are accepted by LeetCode.
 However, by no means do I claim the code is optimal in terms of time and space complexity.
 All